-Continuing its innovations to support students’ education during a pandemic, Concordia has put in place a Cobber Flex Year option.
-The Flex Year option offers current students and who were enrolled as degree-seeking students in Fall 2021 two tuition-free semesters of study beyond their anticipated graduation date.
-The Flex Year option allows students whose college experience is affected by the pandemic expanded possibilities to learn – both in class and beyond – in ways they find most compelling.
+The Flex Year option was available to students who were enrolled as degree-seeking students in Fall 2021.
+It provided up to two tuition-free semesters of study beyond their anticipated graduation date.
+The Flex Year option allowed students whose college experience was affected by the pandemic to have expanded possibilities to learn.

 Flex Year Terms of Agreement